 - Examine journalists’ professional practices and autonomy;

 - Explore the media literacy initiatives adopted at a state and non-state level, the degree to which they are underpinned by freedom of expression and information standards, and media transparency.

 You may download the case study reports in pdf format: Belgium, Bulgaria, Croatia, Denmark, Estonia, Finland, Germany, Greece, Italy, Romania, Slovakia (also available in Slovakian), Spain, Turkey, and the UK.

 Comparative reports – Similarities and differences across the MEDIADEM countries

-A collection of reports, entitled Media freedom and independence in 14 European countries: A comparative perspective, has just been published.
+A collection of reports, entitled Media freedom and independence in 14 European countries: A comparative perspective, was published.
 The reports focus on a comparative analysis of the most pertinent questions and key issue areas for media freedom and independence across the MEDIADEM countries.
 Based on the project’s empirical research, these reports examine and analyse the contribution (or not) of different media policy patterns to the promotion of free and independent media.
 The reports address:

 a) the freedom and independence of public service media in the MEDIADEM countries;